-The other Snowdonia Tours, Pont Scethin and Cadair Idris, are also high-level routes, offering wonderful descents and tough climbs (honestly, if you can make it to within 320 feet (100 meters) of Cadair Idris' summit then you need to be on some sort of Olympic team) but that's not all there is here: as the Tours head east, the terrain eases somewhat, and although they're no less challenging, the rides here offer different riding experiences.
-And there are one or two spins for those easy days, too — the Cilcain to Clwydial Range Tour has some spectacular views for all its 1,000 feet (300 meters) or so of climbing, and The Three Villages Tour offers some excellent scenery and refreshment options!
+The other Snowdonia Tours, Pont Scethin and Cadair Idris, are also high-level routes, offering wonderful descents and tough climbs (honestly, if you can make it to within 320 feet (100 metres) of Cadair Idris' summit then you need to be on some sort of Olympic team) but that's not all there is here.
+As the Tours head east, the terrain eases somewhat, and although they're no less challenging, the rides here offer different riding experiences.
+And there are one or two spins for those easy days, too — the Cilcain to Clwydian Range Tour has some spectacular views for all its 1,000 feet (300 metres) or so of climbing, and The three villages Tour offers some excellent scenery and refreshment options!

 Few other places south of Scotland can offer the truly remote sensation that riding some of the trails here bestow, the need for preparation and the true isolation that proper mountain riding can bring.
 But just a few miles down the road, Wales can offer idyllic tranquility and space.
 There truly is something here for everyone.

-This is a grand, low level spin around some gorgeous villages in between Old and the Clwydians.
+This is a lovely low level spin around some gorgeous villages in between Old and the Clwydian Range.
 Gorgeous scenery, green lanes, quiet roads, forest tracks and a smattering of singletrack weaves you through a variety of picturesque villages.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 This is a great little ride which is in no way technical, has (for the most part) only shallow gradients but affords riders an excellent view from the top of the Clwydian Range all the way over to Snowdonia.

 Enjoy mostly smooth and open tracks, including the initial climb up from Cilcain.
 There are a…